Zorro (Spanish TV series)

 Zorro is a Spanish action-adventure television series produced by Secuoya Studio and starring Miguel Bernardeau.
-Based on the character created by Johnston McCulley, the series debuted on Prime Video on January 19, 2024 in Latin America and the United States, and debuted on January 25 in Spain, Andorra and Portugal.
-The production, filmed from summer 2022 to early 2023 in the Canary Islands in Spain, represents a "bold reinterpretation" of classic hero El Zorro.
+Based on the character created by Johnston McCulley, the series debuted on Prime Video in Latin America and the United States on January 19, 2024 and in Spain, Andorra and Portugal on January 25th.
+The production, filmed from summer 2022 to early 2023 in the Canary Islands in Spain, represents a "bold reinterpretation" of the classic hero El Zorro.

 Plot

 Zorro is set in 1834 and follows Diego de la Vega, a young landowner with a personal vendetta who also masquerades as Zorro, a masked vigilante who defends California's oppressed.